 Our investment and development strategy is to focus on empowering individuals over merely improving the structures.
-So, while we have offered continual structural help (like building walls between classrooms, installing hand washing stations, and clearing the grounds), the development of the staff is our true feat.
+So, while we have offered continual structural help (like building walls to separate classrooms, installing hand-washing stations, and clearing the grounds), the development of the staff is our true accomplishment.
 In addition to dozens of administrative and educational seminars, we have trained teachers in CPR and other primary health care responses, empowering them to be the first responders to the consistent medical concerns their students face.

 Beyond the Classroom...

-In December of 2015, we offered Camp Skillz: Uganda, an after school extra-curricular camp offering sports, drama, health teachings and character lessons.
-In addition, we facilitated feedings of the then 350 children in attendance, getting a glimpse of what it would take to initiate a lunch program at the school.
+In December of 2015, we implemented Camp Skillz: Uganda, an after school extra-curricular camp, offering sports, drama, health teachings and character lessons.
+In addition, we facilitated meals, feeding all 350 children in attendance and thus getting a glimpse of what it would take to initiate a lunch program at the school.
 Also in December of 2015, we began The Trade, an alternative store that accepts items that the rural villagers have on hand (eggs, chickens, carrots or onions) in exchange for school supplies, shoes, or uniforms.
-This trade-credit system has been accepted with great enthusiasm from the parents at St. John’s who are able to pay for necessary school items they previously went without.
+This trade-credit system has been accepted with great enthusiasm from the parents at St. John’s, who are able to pay for necessary school items they previously went without.

-In Fall of 2016, we began the first St. John’s garden plot, in an effort to grow produce to supplement a nutrient-lacking lunch only available to paying children.
-The garden plot was gifted to us through a nearby church, and we happily provided four jobs to farmers who are learning innovative methods while at the same time growing food for the school.
+In Fall of 2016, we began the first St. John’s garden plot.
+Our goal was to grow enough produce to supplement the nutrient-lacking lunch previously available to only those who paid.
+The garden plot was gifted to us through a nearby church, and we happily provided four jobs to farmers who are learning innovative methods, while at the same time growing food for the school.

 In May of 2017, the headmaster of St. John’s told Cameron Kagay, lead manager of G.O.D.
 East Africa, that the Ugandan officials had been consistently impressed by St. John’s, so much so that they didn’t think the school needed any more help from the government.
-Though we disagreed, we took it as a sign of improvements marked by national experts in the field.
+Though we disagreed with this latter conclusion, we took it as a sign of improvements marked by national experts in the field.
 The particular thing they mentioned was that any time they visited, teachers were present in the classroom, working efficiently and in an organized matter.
-According to the Global Corruption Report put out by Transparency International, Uganda has the second highest teacher truancy rate in the world, so getting teachers to consistently report for duty (when they are often in so much need themselves) is a miracle in itself.
+According to the Global Corruption Report, published by Transparency International, Uganda has the second highest teacher truancy rate in the world, so getting teachers to consistently report for duty (when they are often in so much need themselves) is a challenge in itself.